galileoeni/1st-Place-Attrition-Solution-BlueChip-Hackathon/README.md

 └── README.md
 ```

-The `config` directory contains configuration files to set all global variables used
+- The `config` directory contains configuration files to set all global variables used
-The [`processing`](./processing/README.md) directory contains scripts to handle all data processing
+- The [`processing`](./processing/README.md) directory contains scripts to handle all data processing
-The [`modeling`](./exploratory/README.md) directory contains scripts for Modelling
+- The [`modeling`](./exploratory/README.md) directory contains scripts for Modelling

-Final Winning Solution was a stack of Model_1 and Model_2 in the modeling directory.
+The Final Winning Solution was a stack of Model_1 and Model_2 in the modeling directory.